 - 1. The change in reference costs represents change in unit costs excluding the effect of any changes in case-mix; and - 2.
-The 2013-14 and 2014-15 cost weight models give the same total weighted volume when applied to the 2014-15 activity data on which the standardised growth rate is derived.
+The 2014-15 and 2015-16 cost weight models give the same total weighted volume when applied to the 2015-16 activity data on which the standardised growth rate is derived.

 7.4.
-INDEXATION
+Indexation

 The final step in the transformation of the cost model to pricing model is the indexation of costs to estimate those in the year of the pricing model.
-Describing the methodology in the context of the 2017-18 pricing model, the objective is to derive an annual indexation rate that is used to inflate the 2014-15 cost model over three years to a level reflective of estimated 2017-18 costs.
+Describing the methodology in the context of the 2018-19 pricing model, the objective is to derive an annual indexation rate that is used to inflate the 2015-16 cost model over three years to a level reflective of estimated 2018-19 costs.

-To derive this rate, the 2014-15 cost model is applied retrospectively to the five years of patient costed admitted acute activity data 18 prior to 2014-15, and comparisons are made between actual and model costs to determine the scaling of the 2014-15 cost model required to equalise each year's model costs and actual costs.
-The trend of these scaling factors from 2009-10 to 2014-15 is then projected to model the indexation rate for the following three years.
+To derive this rate, the 2015-16 cost model is applied retrospectively to the five years of patient costed admitted acute activity data16 prior to 2015-16, and comparisons are made between actual and modelled costs to determine the scaling of the 2015-16 cost model required to equalise each year's modelled costs and actual costs.
+The trend of these scaling factors from 2010-11 to 2015-16 is then projected to model the indexation rate for the following three years.

-Figure 7 illustrates the 2014-15 cost model applied to patient costed admitted acute activity data and shows the scaling factors required to ensure the model costs are equalised with actual costs.
-Since the 2014-15 cost model itself is equalised against 2014-15 actual costs, the scaling factor for 2014-15 is equal to 1 (i.e. no scaling required).
+Figure 7 illustrates the 2015-16 cost model applied to patient costed admitted acute activity data and shows the scaling factors required to ensure the model costs are equalised with actual costs.
+Since the 2015-16 cost model itself is equalised against 2015-16 actual costs, the scaling factor for 2015-16 is equal to 1 (i.e. no scaling required).
 Going back through the prior five years of cost data, scaling factors of less than 1 are required to deflate the modelled costs down to the level of the actual costs.
+This time series of scaling factors, is then used to model an annual scaling factor, denoted s, which would inflate the 2015-16 cost model up to 2018-19 projected actual costs.
+The indexation rate is then based on this annual scaling factor.

-18 That is, activity from patient costed sites within the National Hospital Cost Data Collection (NHCDC).
+16 That is, activity from patient costed sites within the National Hospital Cost Data Collection (NHCDC).